google/navc/README.md

 Installation
 ============
-You need to have development headers for clang.
+You need to have the development headers for clang.
 In Ubuntu this is the package ``libclang_dev``.
 Once this is installed, you need to simply run:

 ```
 	CGO_CFLAGS="-I`llvm-config --includedir`" \